-- Safety: Stair carpets keep kids, pets, and older adults from slipping and falling.
+- Safety: Stair carpet keeps kids, pets, and older adults from slipping and falling.
 They provide a better grip when walking up and down the stairs.
-Homeowners with weak joints get cushioning from the impact of falling.

 What to Look for in a Stair Carpet

-There are different types of carpet material.
-The carpet material determines its overall longevity.
+The type of carpet material you choose determines its longevity.
 Nylon is the most durable material, while wool carpets are the best natural option.

-Stair carpets come in different types of carpet piles.
-The most common are loop pile and cut pile.
+The most common carpet piles are loop piles and cut piles.
 Loop-pile carpets have yarns that aren’t exposed, making them last longer.
 For this reason, they’re ideal for high-traffic areas such as the staircase.

 Density refers to how close the fiber strands are at the base of the carpet.
 The total number of fibers also determines the overall density.
-Carpets with a higher density tend to perform better under pressure.
-A carpet density of 5,000 or higher should suffice for areas with high foot traffic.
+Carpets with a higher density perform better under pressure.
+A carpet density of 5,000 or higher is ideal for areas with high foot traffic.

 Top Carpet Brands for Stairs